 There are plenty of older RVs (including roomy and well equipped fifth wheels), that are reasonably priced.

 I advise that you purchase the largest one that you can afford.

 Do you need help with RV buying?
-Check out our How to Simplify RV Buying – Tips and Help for Buyers post.
+Check out our How to Find the Right RV for Your Lifestyle post.

 Ready for the next Pro Tip?
 Don’t Buy a Tow Vehicle!!